Kihō: Climate

-Kihō has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
-The average annual temperature in Kihō is 16.0 °C. The average annual rainfall is 2596 mm with September as the wettest month.
+Kihō has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+The average annual temperature in Kihō is 16.0 °C. The average annual rainfall is 2,596 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.8 °C, and lowest in January, at around 6.1 °C.

 Demographics

-Per Japanese census data, the population of Kihō has remained relatively steady over the past 70 years.
+The population of Kihō increased significantly after World War II and has remained broadly stable since then.

 History

 The area of Kihō was part of the holdings of the Kii Tokugawa clan, administered as part of the Kii-Shingū Domain in the Edo period.
 After the Meiji restoration, the area was organized into the villages of Ida, Mifune, and Onodani within Minamimuro District of Mie Prefecture.
 The town of Kihō was established on October 31, 1951 by the merger of these three villages.
-On January 10, 2006 the village of Udono also from Minamimuro District, was merged into Kihō.
+On January 10, 2006, the village of Udono – which was part of the Minamimuro District until then – was merged into Kihō.